FelipeRego/FelipeRego.github.io/_posts/2017-11-13-DASAMA-Analytics-Maturity-Model-Survey.md

 ---
 layout: post
-title:  "DASAMA - Data Science and Analytics Maturity Assessment model"
+title:  "DASAMA&trade; - Data Science and Analytics Maturity Assessment model"
 date: 2017-11-13
-excerpt: "The DASAMA model has been developed to help organisations gain visibility on their data science and analytics journey."
+excerpt: "The DASAMA&trade; model has been developed to help organisations gain visibility on their data science and analytics journey."
 image: "/images/dasama2.jpg"
 permalink: /blog/2017/11/13/DASAMA-Analytics-Maturity-Model-Survey
 ---